EdCommGlobal

 Why the "$45k - $65k" range you see online

 Some aggregator sites quote Cathedral in the $45,000–$65,000 range.
-That number reflects historical international student boarding programs or estimates that bundled tuition with housing and guardianship.
+Treat those as bundled family-budget estimates unless the source clearly separates school-billed tuition from housing, food, transportation, and guardianship.
 Cathedral does not currently operate an on-campus boarding program.
 The day-school number — $22,637 — is what families pay the school directly.
-Anything beyond that is for housing, food, transportation, and guardianship arranged outside the school.

 The acceptance rate question